|Expert links:||Stemmed||Odd Pores||Soft|

 Gelatoporia (Ceriporiopsis) pannocincta - olive green

 Hapalopilus salmonicolor and Gloeoporus (Meruliopsis) taxicola and some

 Byssoporia terrestris is usually yellow-orange, but may also stain various colours and is found on debris on the ground, with a fringed edge.

 Dark rusty brown pore crusts (Phellinus s.l.) in the other polypore order, Hymenochaetales, mostly with dark, special microscopic cystidia called setae.
-These are perennial, and very difficult to tell apart.
+These are perennial, and very difficult to tell apart, even with a microscope.
 They all turn black in KOH.

 I am out of distinctive characters.
 The rest of these are mostly pale resupinate pore surfaces, only trumped in obscurity by the pale resupinate crusts that don't even have a pore surface.
 These are mostly very difficult to ID.